Botanical Name: Ludisia discolor

 I'm sometimes surprised how much humidity can drop indoors during the winter.
 One of the handiest devices I've found is an indoor humidity monitor.
 Put it near your plant to get an accurate reading because different ends of a room can vary.

 Gimme shelter.
 Smaller orchids fit beautifully in a Wardian case, which retains humidity and shelters plants from nearby air vents.
+Lining the bottom of the case with moist sphagnum moss will boost the humidity for this tropical orchid.

 Origin: Southeast Asia